Students apply to the program their second year at UF for eligibility to begin graduate level courses their third year.

 Waitlisted applicants can expect a final decision at the end of May.
 Pending available space, waitlisted applicants’ updated transcripts, resumes and Statements of Purpose will be reviewed upon conclusion of the spring semester.

 Conditionally accepted interviewees receive the MSF Handbook to participate in the next internship interview-training module.
-Module start dates are Oct 28 (in-person), Feb 10 (in-person) and June 14 (online).
+Module start dates are Oct 27 (in-person on Friday mornings), Jan 12 (in-person on Friday mornings), June 12 (online).
 Conditional acceptance will be lifted upon review of sophomore performance.
 The accepted student will be eligible for MSF course registration once a Combination Degree Form is signed by Undergraduate and Graduate programs.

 A complete application requires the following by the due date: